Tech-at-DU/ACS-1320-JavaScript-Foundations/Assignments/shopkeeper-part-4.md

   - Ordering still works exactly as before

 Common bug
   - `find()` can return undefined.
-If you skip if (!product), your code will crash.
+If you skip if `(!product)`, your code will crash.

 ## STEP 3 — Render inventory using PRODUCTS + a loop

-Right now, renderInventory is hard-coded with specific products.
-That creates copy/paste every time you add a new item.
+Right now, `renderInventory` is hard-coded with specific products.
+That requires copy/paste every time you add a new item.

 We will generate the inventory + price inputs using PRODUCTS.